sanikapatil0101/discord-rag-bot/README.md

 All stored messages and data for your server are permanently deleted from the database.

 **Q: Does the bot read all channels?**
-No. It only reads the specific channel you set with `/setup-help-channel`.
+No. It only reads the specific channels you add with `/setup-help-channel`.

 **Q: How often does the bot update its knowledge?**
 It syncs new messages from the help channel automatically every day at midnight UTC.